The National Society

 Maquoketa, Iowa, was organized on May 23,

-1970, and is named in honor of Captain
+1970, and is named in honor of Captain James

-Lawrence Van Hook who was a Revolutionary
+Lawrence Van Hook, a Revolutionary War

 served from that state.
 He was born in 1755,